JMMP-Group/MARINE_VAL/README.md

 <a name="introduction"></a>
 ## Introduction

-A software package for ocean scientists to calculate and plot the following evaluation metrics to compare Southern Ocean biases and Global biases in transports/exchanges through straits between CMIP models with a NEMO ocean:
+A software package for ocean scientists to calculate and plot scalar evaluation metrics for CMIP models with a NEMO ocean.
+The data processing is currently mostly based on the CDFTools package.
+The evaluation metrics are grouped into three packages although any combination of metrics can be calculated and plotted:

-   * VALSO metrics (Southern Ocean assessment):
+   * **VALSO** metrics (Southern Ocean assessment):
      * Drake Passage net eastward transport (ACC)
      * Weddell gyre strength
      * Ross gyre strength